flairNLP/flair/resources/docs/TUTORIAL_5_DOCUMENT_EMBEDDINGS.md

 document_embeddings = DocumentPoolEmbeddings([embeddings], fine_tune_mode='none')
 ```

-### RNN
+## DocumentRNNEmbeddings

-Besides the pooling we also support a method based on an RNN to obtain a `DocumentEmbeddings`.
+Besides simple pooling we also support a method based on an RNN to obtain a `DocumentEmbeddings`.
 The RNN takes the word embeddings of every token in the document as input and provides its last output state as document
 embedding.
 You can choose which type of RNN you wish to use.